DeFiCh/defichain.com/content/en/dex.en.md

     hero:
       name: hero
       headline: Decentralized Exchange
-      subhead: Swap and arbitrage on the DEX, mine liquidity for up to 100x high yields, and more, with the DeFiChain wallet app.
+      subhead: Liquidity mining for up to 100% returns, decentralized swapping, arbitrage and more, with the DeFi Wallet.
 Available for Windows, macOS and Linux.
       cta:
         label: Download now
         url: /downloads